MostafaMGomaa/Booky/docs/ERD - booky.md

 For now we'll start with a single web client, possibly adding mobile clients later.

 The web client will be implemented in HTML, CSS, JS.
-Uses may be Bootstrap or Chakra UI may both.
+Uses may be Bootstrap .

 ## Hosting